ANALYSIS-To vanquish Trump, DeSantis needs to build an unwieldy coalition | Politics

 If Ron DeSantis hopes to defeat Donald Trump and win the 2024 Republican presidential nomination, he will ultimately have to bring every possible anti-Trump voter he can into the fold.
 But even that likely will not be enough, political analysts say.
 DeSantis will also have to pull some supporters away from Trump — and that could make for a tricky balancing act that DeSantis is already struggling with.

 "You can't court MAGA while courting the rest of the party," said Chris Stirewalt, a Republican analyst with the American Enterprise Institute, referring to Trump's diehard supporters in his Make America Great Again movement.
 "That's a difficult decision he is going to have to make."
-The Florida governor is expected to announce his presidential bid this week after months of speculation.
+The Florida governor plans to announce his presidential bid on Wednesday after months of speculation.
 With deep financial resources and a growing national profile, DeSantis will quickly become Trump's top rival in the race.

 But he will have much work to do: Reuters/Ipsos polling conducted this month showed Trump backed by 49% of Republicans and DeSantis 19%.
 DeSantis' initial challenge is that the anti-Trump field is fractured.
 Nikki Haley, Trump's former ambassador to the United Nations, and Tim Scott, a U.S. senator from South Carolina, among others, are already in the race, with more candidates such as Trump's former vice president, Mike Pence, perhaps to follow.